The Protectors (1972)

 Robert Vaughn

 Robert Vaughn was born in New York City on November 22nd 1932.
 Vaughn's first notable appearance was in The Young Philadelphians (1959) for which he was nominated for the Academy Award.
 Starting in 1964, he starred as Napoleon Solo, the eponymous Man from U.N.C.L.E., along with British co-star David McCallum.
-As of 2006, he is the only one of the seven main stars of The Magnificent Seven who is still alive.
-He continued to act in film and television until he passed away in 2016, probably his best remembered later role was in the 2004 - 2012 BBC series Hustle
+He was the last of the seven main stars of The Magnificent Seven to remain alive.
+He continued to act in film and television until he passed away in 2016, probably his best remembered later role was in the 2004 - 2012 BBC series Hustle.
+He passed away in November 2016 at the age of 83.

 Tony Anholt